 - Origin Access: Use

-Origin access control settings (recommended)
+Origin access control settings (recommended) - Create new OAC:

 Sign requests (recommended)